yhoogstrate/dr-disco/README.md

 ### Usage

-The method is explicitly developed to analyse one single-sample at the time, but can easily be run using linux parallel to scale up.
+The method is designed to analyse a single sample at the time, but can easily be run using linux parallel to scale up.

 A `dr-disco` pipeline typically consists of the following steps: